mrkaleArduinoLib/gbj_tm1637/README.md

 The font is an assignment of a glyph definition to particular ASCII code.
 - A 7-segment display glyph is defined by a segment mask of the controller.
 - Every font is defined as one-dimensional array with the same name **gbjFont7segTable**, stored in a *separate include file* with the naming convention **font7seg\_**_variant_**.h** in the subfolder `extras`.
 Font variants differentiate from each other by length and content of that array.
-- The library is provided with those fonts:
+- The library contains those fonts:
-	- **font7seg_basic.h**: Alphanumeric glyphs reasonably recognizable on 7-segment displays.
+	- **font7seg_basic.h**: Alphanumeric glyphs reasonably recognizable and readable on 7-segment displays.
 	- **font7seg_decnums.h**: Decimal digits, space, and minus glyph.
 	- **font7seg_hexnums.h**: Hexadecimal digits, space, and minus glyph.
 - Despite the font array is one-dimensional one, glyphs are defined by logical group of two bytes in it.